 No full-scale field failures related to the internal shear strength of reinforced GCLs have been reported.
 This implies that field-testing may be required to truly determine the critical interface in a layered system.
-Tanays et al. (1994), Feki et al. (1997) and Daniel et al. (1998) reported the findings from full scale field tests of the internal and interface shear strength behaviour of unreinforced and reinforced GCLs configured with other liner components (geomembranes, geotextiles, and soils).
+Tanays et al. (1994), Feki et al. (1997) and Daniel et al. (1998) reported the findings from full scale field tests of the internal and interface shear strength behavior of unreinforced and reinforced GCLs configured with other liner components (geomembranes, geotextiles, and soils).
 Tanays et al. (1994) and Feki et al. (1997) present results on a experimental cell where a stitch bonded GCL was installed on slopes inclined at 2H:1V and 1H:1V respectively.
 Displacements within the GCL were found to be very low on the 2H:1V slope and remained unchanged during the period of observation (500 days).
 One day after its installation on the 1H:1V slope, the GCL reached an average strain of 5.5% with extension occurring at the top of the slope.
 Further displacements decreased with time of observation (3 months).
 It was assumed that partial failure of the GCL occurred at the measuring points due to excessive strain (> 2%).
-Significant information concerning interface behaviour has been gathered by Daniel et al. (1998).
-It was reported that all geosynthetic configurations on test slopes inclined at 3H:1V performed satisfactorily.
-Three slides have occurred on steeper slopes (2H:1V).
-One slide occurred internally in an unreinforced GCL (a geomembrane backed GCL) because of sodium bentonite hydration.
-Two slides occurred at the interface between a reinforced GCL and a geomembrane 20 and 50 days after construction.
-The slides were due to reduction in the interface strength caused by bentonite extrusion through a woven geotextile.
-Stark et al. (1998) presented a case study describing a slope failure involving an unreinforced GCL in a landfill liner system.